RosettaCommons/documentation/Near-Duplicate-Classes-and-Functions.md

-Some of the classes in Rosetta are near duplicate because of historical reasons or subtle differences in functions.
-This page explains the reason why these near duplicate classes exist and what are the suitable problems that these classes are built for.
+Some of the classes/functions in Rosetta are near duplicate because of historical reasons or subtle differences in problems they are designed to solve.
+This page explains the reason why these near duplicate classes exist and what are the suitable problems that these classes/functions are built for.

 ## Movers